CyanBlob/shell/README.md

 In order to use piping, follow this format: "[command to pipe from] | [command to pipe to]"

-In order to use SuperBash, use the command "./SuperBash"
+In order to use SuperBash utility, use the command "./SuperBash"

 In order to start a background job, add a `&` at the end of your command.
 The output is stored in background.log